 - Cool the pan for 30 minutes on the countertop and then transfer to the refrigerator for at least 3½ hours more.
 Overnight chilling is recommended.

 - Remove the bars from the pan using the parchment paper handles and place then on a cutting board.
 Slice, using a sharp knife, into 24 pieces.
-For clean edges, rinse teh knife off in water after every slice.
+For clean edges, rinse the knife off in water after every slice.

 Nutrition facts are sometimes provided below and are calculated using an online calculator.
 With specific brands of ingredients and additions, omissions, or substitutions the nutrition facts may change.
 We encourage you to use your own nutrition facts caculator to obtain the most accurate nutrition facts for your meal.